Differentiable Augmentation for Data-Efficient GAN Training: Experiments

-Below, we investigate whether smaller models or stronger regularizations would similarly reduce overfitting and whether \methodshort still helps.
-We report all the results under the 10\% data setting,
+Below, we investigate whether smaller model or stronger regularization would similarly reduce overfitting and whether \methodshort still helps.
+Finally, we analyze additional choices of \methodshort.

-\myparagraph{Model Size Matters?} We reduce the model capacity of BigGAN by halving the number of channels for both $G$ and $D$.
-As plotted in \fig{fig:cifar10_1-analysis-size}, the baseline heavily overfits on CIFAR-10 with 10\% training data when using the full model and achieves a minimum FID of 29.02 at $1/4$ model size.
+\myparagraph{Model Size Matters?} We reduce the model capacity of BigGAN by progressively halving the number of channels for both $G$ and $D$.
+As plotted in \fig{fig:cifar10_1-analysis-size}, the baseline heavily overfits on CIFAR-10 with 10\% training data when using the full model and achieves a minimum FID of 29.02 at $1/4$ channels.
 However, it is surpassed by our method over all model capacities.
-At $1/4$ model size, our model achieves a significantly better FID of 21.57, while the gap is monotonically increasing as the model becomes larger.
+With $1/4$ channels, our model achieves a significantly better FID of 21.57, while the gap is monotonically increasing as the model becomes larger.
 We refer the readers to the appendix (\fig{fig:cifar10_1-analysis-IS}) for the IS plot.

 \myparagraph{Stronger Regularization Matters?}

 As StyleGAN2 adopts the $R_1$ regularization~\cite{mescheder2018R1} to stabilize training, we increase its strength from $\gamma = 0.1$ to up to $10^4$ and plot the FID curves in \fig{fig:cifar10_1-analysis-reg}.
 While we initially find that $\gamma = 0.1$ works best under the 100\% data setting, the choice of $\gamma = 10^3$ boosts its performance from 34.05 to 26.87 under the 10\% data setting.
 When $\gamma = 10^4$, within 750k iterations, we only observe a minimum FID of 29.14 at 440k iteration and the performance deteriorates after that.
 However, its best FID is still \textbf{1.8$\times$} worse than ours (with the default $\gamma = 0.1$).
 This shows that \methodshort is more effective compared to explicitly regularizing the discriminator.